VideoGPT

 Start with one knowledge environment people can actually use

-Use VideoGPT where the need is already clear: product education, customer training, or support resolution.
+Use VideoGPT where the need is already clear: product education, customer training, support resolution, workflow documentation, or internal knowledge.
 Then expand the same platform foundation across more libraries, surfaces, and teams.